dvvaliya369/my-nextjs-app/README.md

 # Hello World

-This is a Next.js project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+Welcome to this Next.js project!
+This application is bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and ready for development.

+## Features

+- ⚡ Next.js 14+ with App Router
+- 🎨 Modern and responsive design
+- 🚀 Fast development with hot reload
+- 📦 Optimized for production

 ## Getting Started